-I am going to tell you this cake is better the second day.
+I am going to tell you this Kentucky Butter Cake is better the second day.
 And even the third day too.
+And I never say that!

 Don’t get me wrong, if you can’t wait, go ahead and eat it the day you make it…but I am telling you…if you can plan ahead at all let this cake take a nap overnight.
 You will be rewarded.